projectdiscovery/cloudlist/README.md

   alibaba_access_key: XXXXXXXXXXXXXXXXXXXX
   # alibaba_access_key_secret is the secret access key for alibaba cloud account
   alibaba_access_key_secret: XXXXXXXXXXXXXXXX

- - # provider is the name of the provider
+- provider: namecheap # provider is the name of the provider
-  provider: namecheap
   # id is the name of the provider id
   id: staging
   # namecheap_api_key is the api key for namecheap account
   namecheap_api_key: XXXXXXXXXXXXXXXXXXXXXXX
   # namecheap_user_name is the username of the namecheap account
   namecheap_user_name: XXXXXXX

- - # provider is the name of the provider
+- provider: terraform # provider is the name of the provider
-  provider: terraform
   # id is the name of the provider id
   id: staging
   #tf_state_file is the location of terraform state file (terraform.tfsate)
   tf_state_file: path/to/terraform.tfstate

- - # provider is the name of the provider
+- provider: hetzner # provider is the name of the provider
+  # id is the name of the provider id
+  id: staging
+  # auth_token is the is the hetzner authentication token
+  auth_token: <hetzner-token>

- provider: nomad
+- provider: nomad # provider is the name of the provider
   # nomad_url is the url for nomad server
   nomad_url: http:/127.0.0.1:4646/
   # nomad_ca_file is the path to nomad CA file